|Title||Lord of Runestone|

 |Played by||Rupert Vansittart|

 Yohn Royce, known as Bronze Yohn, is the Lord of Runestone and head of the senior branch of House Royce.
 He is sworn to House Arryn.
-He has three sons, Ser Andar, Ser Robar, and Ser Waymar, and also a daughter, Ysilla.
+He has three sons, Ser Andar, Ser Robar, and Ser Waymar, and several daughters, including Ysilla.
 In the television adaptation Game of Thrones he is portrayed by Rupert Vansittart.

 - See also: Images of Yohn Royce